Group picture of the ASP Master students enrolled in 2016.

 • 2.
 What does the Abbe School of Photonics scholarship cover?

 There is a limited number of Abbe School of Photonics scholarships for international students of our Master's Degree programs.
-The Abbe School of Photonics full scholarship includes a stipend of currently up to 934 Euro per month (budget update 2023).
+The Abbe School of Photonics full scholarship includes a stipend of currently up to 992 Euro per month (last budget update 2024).
 The scholarships are granted by the State of Thuringia or the Carl-Zeiss-Stiftung.
 They will definitely cover the major part of your living expenses in Germany.

 Your scholarship will be transferred to your German bank account after your arrival in Jena.
 Unfortunately, it is not possible to receive any financial support before your arrival.
 You will receive your scholarship rate for the first three months a few days after the enrollment procedure.